-Lenders are no longer happy to take all the risk of buying your new home, and so do not lend 100% of the value of the property.
-If you are, unable in the future, to pay your mortgage, the lender needs reassurance that it can take your home and cover the loan by selling it.
+Lenders are no longer happy to take all the risk of buying your next property, and so do not lend 100% of the value of the property.
+If you are unable, in the future, to pay your mortgage, the lender needs reassurance that it can take your home and cover the loan by selling it.

-Less risk taking means lower loan-to-value (LTV) ratios, and personal deposits need to be larger than in the recent past.
+Less risk taking means lower loan-to value (LTV) ratios, and personal deposits need to be larger than in the recent past.

-You will need at least 5% as a first time buyer and typically 20% to access the most competitive interest rates on the market.
 The source of the deposit may come from your current property, savings, inheritance or a gift.
 Be aware that deposit loans from family and friends can still not be accepted as a source of deposit by some lenders, or can influence how much they may lend you.